 1. Know what income is taxable.

-While your income is generally taxable, money that you earned while serving in a combat zone is mostly excludable from your taxable income.
+While your base pay is generally taxable, some money that you earned while serving in a qualified tax-exempt combat zone is mostly excludable from your taxable income.
 Both enlisted servicemembers and warrant officers have no limitations on the amount of income that can be excluded; however, income earned by officers is limited to the maximum rate of enlisted pay plus imminent danger or hostile fire pay earned for each month in a combat zone.

 Aside from basic pay and imminent danger or hostile fire pay, there are other types of compensation that are eligible for the Combat Zone Tax Exclusion: